stairjoke/wenzels.blog/content/privacy/default.en.md

 The data sent by you to us via contact requests remain with us until you request us to delete, revoke your consent to the storage or the purpose for the data storage lapses (e.g. after completion of your request).
 Mandatory statutory provisions - in particular statutory retention periods - remain unaffected.

 ## 5. Third Party Services
-### Mastodon-Profil
+### Mastodon-Account
 Wenzel Massag uses the micro-blogging service Mastodon which is connected to the (link: https://en.wikipedia.org/wiki/Fediverse text: Fediverse \(link opens wikipedia.org\) target: _blank) using (link: https://en.wikipedia.org/wiki/ActivityPub text: AvtivityPub \(link opens wikipedia.org\) target: _blank).
-Wenzel's user account "@stairjoke@indieweb.social" is managed and run by Indieweb.social.
+Wenzel's user account (link: https://indieweb.social/@stairjoke text: @stairjoke@indieweb.social target: _blank) is managed and run by Indieweb.social.
 The content of the Fediverse and all connected servers, including indieweb.social, are not part of this website (wenzels.blog).
 See (link: https://indieweb.social/privacy-policy text: indieweb.social's privacy statement target: _blank) for more information.

 ----